The university I stay in is located in Arrasate or Mondragón, a town and municipality in Gipuzkoa Province, Basque Country, Spain.

 The town has the world’s largest worker cooperative corporation — Mondragon Cooperative Corporation (MCC).
 Local people said: “In Mondragón, I saw no signs of poverty.
 I saw no signs of extreme wealth,” “I saw people looking out for each other…..It’s a caring form of capitalism.”
 I do feel that people here are friendly and welcoming.
-And they are curious about me because there are not many Asian here. : )
+And they are curious about me because there are not many Asians here. : )

 The town center was built around a church.
 The buildings there probably have some history.